01-edu/public/subjects/devops/check-user/README.md

 ### Instructions

-In this exercise you will make a script `check-user.sh` that will take 2 arguments and return information about the selected user, always ended by a new line.
+In this exercise, you will create a script called `check-user.sh` that accepts two arguments and returns information about a specified user.
+Each output should end with a newline.

-The first argument will be a flag defining the behavior of the script:
+The **first argument** is a flag that defines the script’s behavior:

-- `-e`: check if the user exists, returns `yes` or `no` appropriately.
+- `-e`: Check if the user exists, returning `yes` or `no` accordingly.
-- `-i`: returns information about the user.
+- `-i`: Display information about the user.

-The second argument will be the name of the checked user.
+The **second argument** is the username to be checked.

-> The information about the user will be formatted in the same way it appears in `/etc/passwd`.
+The user information must be displayed in the same format as it appears in `/etc/passwd`.

 ### Usage